web2py/py4web/docs/chapter-16.rst

 Sending messages using a background task
 ----------------------------------------

-As en example of application of the above,
-Consider the case of wanting to send emails asynchronously from a background task.
+As en example of application of the above, consider the case of wanting to send emails asynchronously from a background task.
-In this example we send them using SendGrid from Twilio (https://www.twilio.com/docs/sendgrid/for-developers/sending-email/quickstart-python)
+In this example we send them using SendGrid from Twilio (https://www.twilio.com/docs/sendgrid/for-developers/sending-email/quickstart-python).

 Here is an example of scheduler task to send the email: